JordynF-design/MacFaceUnlock/README.md

 # Mac Face Authentication

-A local webcam-based facial authentication prototype built with Python and OpenCV.
+A local facial authentication prototype built with Python and OpenCV.

+## Project Overview

+This project demonstrates how facial recognition and liveness verification can be combined to create a local authentication system.

+The application uses the Mac's camera to detect and recognize a registered face and performs a basic liveness check before granting access.

 ## Features

-- Real-time face detection using OpenCV
+- Face detection using OpenCV
-- Local facial recognition using an LBPH model
+- Facial recognition using LBPH
+- Face enrollment with camera samples
-- Automatic face verification
+- Basic liveness verification
-- Multiple matching frames required before access is granted
-- Tkinter graphical interface
+- Graphical authentication interface
-- Local processing — facial verification is performed on the computer
-- Liveness verification prototype

-## How It Works

-1. The webcam captures video.
-2. OpenCV detects a face.
-3. The trained LBPH model compares the detected face with the enrolled face.
-4. Multiple matching frames are required.
-5. If the face meets the recognition threshold, access is granted.
+- Local authentication without a cloud service
+- Git/GitHub version control

 ## Technologies